• Home

 Paella is at its best cooked at home, made with traditional, shortcut-free technique and served the moment it’s ready to an appreciative crowd.
 Nothing in Spanish cooking compares to carrying a massive pan of golden-brown rice out to the table, or the pleasures of digging into one.
 And while paella has a lot of details to sweat and rules to follow, the most important is simple: There is no such thing as a version for just one person.
 As one aunt in the family village in rural Valencia says, “Paella is really just an excuse to gather people.”
 Source: Saveur.com

-I do highly recommend using a paella pan if you have one, but you can also use a cast iron skillet.
+I do also highly recommend using a paella pan if you have one.
+Initially, I would use a cast iron skillet or other low, wide pan but you really do need a paella pan for this recipe and now you can purchase one from just about anywhere.
 The more you practice making paella, the easier it will be to make!
-For the spicy Italian sausage, make sure it’s been removed from the casing.

 The one thing I will stress is purchasing quality ingredients (saffron and paella rice) and seafood.
 Spend the money and get some great, quality seafood.
 Fresh or frozen.
 It doesn’t matter.
 It makes all the difference!